ambertunnell/hybondnews/README.md

 ## Usage

-For the current 10-year treasury rate from the Federal Reserve:
+For the current 10-year treasury rate from the Federal Reserve and the latest 3 articles from www.leveragedfinancenews.com:

-    HYBondNews.t_rate

-For the latest 3 articles from www.leveragedfinancenews.com:

-    HYBondNews.bond_news
+    $ hybondnews

 ## Contributing